Recreation Park (Philadelphia): Philadelphia Phillies (1883–1886)

 Newspaper advertisements for games in 1884, 1885, and 1886 referred to the ballpark as "League Grounds".
+The ball field was accessible by public transit streetcars operated by the Philadelphia Traction Company on the Union, Thirteenth & Fifteenth, and Ridge Avenue lines.

 Once the lease had expired following the 1886 season, the Phillies moved into their own new facility, Philadelphia Baseball Park, which they would call home for the next 51 1/2 years.
+In March 1887, the 95-foot flagstaff that stood at Recreation Park was transferred to the Phillies new ballpark and erected next to the exterior brick wall at the end of the Broad Street side of the field.

 In March 1887, the University of Pennsylvania Juniors defeated the University of Pennsylvania Freshmen 25 to 7 on the "old League Grounds".
+Mudell's Solar Tips, a popular and strong baseball club sponsored by the John Mundell & Company, played at Recreation Park through at least the 1888 season.
+Their game against the McNeely Club drew 7,000 fans to Recreation Park on May 30, 1888.
+The grandstand would be razed and the site developed with residential housing.
+The 1895 G.W.
+Bromley atlas of Philadelphia shows the lot fully built and converted to houses.

 There is no historical marker or any indication that a ballpark once stood on this site.
-As of October 2015, a mini market stands on the corner where home plate was located, and urban housing occupies the area.
+As of 2026, a mini market stands on the corner where home plate was located, and urban housing occupies the area.